Bahadou-Badr/shadowstyle/README.md

 ## Options

-shadowstyle supports 2 options both of which are optional:
+shadowstyle supports 2 options both of which are optional :

 * *style_type* - _hard / soft_ (Defaults to sort)
 * *padding* - _boolean_ (Defaults to false)